Good Medicine - 02. Sophomore Year

 "No kidding."

-"So, who would you room with?"
+"Who would you room with?"

-I chuckled, "Angie, Sandy, Sophia, Clarissa..."
+"There are so many good options!
+I chuckled.
+"Angie, Sandy, Sophia, Clarissa..."

 "Good luck getting that one past Housing!"

-"I'm not sure.
-Maybe I'll just go for a random match if I don't get the RA spot.
-I have to put in the application as soon as I get back, and I already have the professors lined up for sponsorship.
-Dean Parker will oppose it, but if she does, she's likely to get in trouble because she's not permitted to say a word about what happened last year.
-She tried at a meeting earlier in the semester, and the Chancellor shut her down fast.
-So did the school's legal counsel."
+"Dean Parker will oppose it, but if she does, she's likely to get in trouble because she's not permitted to say a word about what happened last year.
+She tried at a meeting earlier in the semester.
+The Chancellor shut her down fast, as did the school's legal counsel."

 "What is that woman's problem?"
+Mom asked, sounding exasperated.

 Mom shook her head, "I gave up on the women's movement when it became more about bashing men and wrecking society than ensuring equal treatment and equal opportunity.
 What do you think your chances are for the RA role?"

-"Decent," I said.
+"Decent," I replied.
 "With two tenured professors and Doctor Hart signing as sponsors and providing recommendation letters, as well as having top grades and not having any disciplinary issues, it'll come down to who else applies.
 There are eight male RA positions in our dorm."

 "What would your duties be?"

 "Making sure the dorm rules are enforced and being available if someone needs help.
 It doesn't take a lot of time, really, and the benefits are no dorm charges as well as a larger, single room.
 I'm willing to give up the time in exchange for adding to my financial reserves.
-I found out that in medical school, the RAs are interns from the hospital, but they have very limited housing.
+I found out that in medical school, the RAs are Interns from the hospital, but they have very limited housing.
 Most students live in apartments."

 "Things seem to be going reasonably well."